-“Vintage Revival” was first born when I saw a pin for a beautiful crochet vintage dress.
+"Vintage Revival" was first born when I saw a pin for a beautiful crochet vintage dress.
 It looked so graceful and delicate.
-It definitely didn’t look homemade.
+Definitely not homemade.
 It looked couture.
-And I couldn’t get it out of my head.
+And I couldn't get it out of my head.

 I began to wonder about the origins of crochet.
 Turns out this craft is only about 200 years old.
 That is basically brand new when compared to how long other fiber arts have been practiced.

 The makers that came before us were incredibly talented.
 Unfortunately, their patterns were printed in catalogs that were distributed by yarn manufacturers.
 Why is this unfortunate?
 Well, flimsy catalog paper doesn't exactly hold up to the test of time.
 Yes, there are some books that were in print.
 But the vast majority of pattern booklets look like old magazines.
 And what do most people do with old magazines?
 Throw them out.